Italy Road Trip: The Ultimate Bucket List Experience

 Florence

 Florence is a vast and graceful monument to the Renaissance, the period of cultural and artistic rebirth following the Middle Ages.
-Many famous artists such as Michelangelo and Botticelli contributed to Florence’s heritage, making it one of the artistic capitals of the world.
+Many famous artists, such as Michelangelo and Botticelli, contributed to Florence’s heritage, making it one of the artistic capitals of the world.

-Better to spend two days here and visit the must-sees of the exceptional Duomo, the stunning Palazzo Vecchio, the sublime Uffizi Gallery, and the ancient church of Santa Croce.
+However, if you can, it’s better to spend two days in Florence and visit the must-sees of the exceptional Duomo, the stunning Palazzo Vecchio, the sublime Uffizi Gallery, and the ancient church of Santa Croce.
+Across the River Arno, via the Ponte Vecchio, lies the vast and imposing Pitti Palace and the Santa Spirito church.
+In two days, you can see it all, meandering from attraction to attraction, without feeling rushed.

 Bologna

-One of the best medieval cities in Italy and the foodie capital of Emilia-Romagna (and possibly the whole of Italy) Bologna will surprise and delight you.
-Follow our self-guided foodie walking tour of Bologna to sample the best food and architecture the city has to offer.
+One of the best medieval cities in Italy and the foodie capital of Emilia-Romagna (and possibly the whole of Italy), Bologna will surprise and delight you.

 Venice

 Ahh, Venice.
-This unique city has survived against all the odds; built on a series of mud banks, and in the tidal waters of the Adriatic, Venice regularly floods.
+This unique city has survived against all the odds; built on a series of mud banks and in the tidal waters of the Adriatic, Venice regularly floods.

 Despite this, little of the essential fabric and infrastructure of Venice has changed in 200 years, and more than 20 million visitors a year fall in love with the beguiling city of water.

-Whenever you visit and whether you choose to see the religious and historic buildings, the famous glass island of Murano, the lace-making island of Burano, and haunting Torcello, or take a gondola along the Grand Canal, Venice will be crowded.
+Whenever you visit whether you choose to see the religious and historic buildings, the famous glass island of Murano, the lace-making island of Burano, and haunting Torcello, or take a gondola along the Grand Canal, Venice will be crowded.

 Lake Garda

 Lake Garda is your final stop before heading back to Milan to drop off your hire car.
-Lake Garda, the most well-known and largest of the beautiful Italian lakes, borders three regions; Trentino, Lombardy, and the Veneto.
+Lake Garda, the most well-known and largest of the beautiful Italian lakes, borders three regions: Trentino, Lombardy, and the Veneto.

 There are many beautiful towns around Lake Garda, all offering opportunities for water sports, hiking, and relaxing at the end of your epic road trip around Italy.